mikaelljunghorn/BlitzDesktop/README.md

 If you for sp_BlitzFirst select [OutputType] = TOP10 the flag [SinceStartup] will automatically be set in the stored procedure.
 This will also happen in the application.
 And should you uncheck [SinceStartup] it will automatically be set when you click on [Execute].

+Not all arguments available in the stored procedures may be available in BlitzDesktop.

 ![](Images/Logic.jpg)